scholarly-python-package/scholarly/README.md

 print(author)
 ```

-**NOTE:** Please create a new object whenever you change proxy method, as this can lead to unexpected behavior.
+**NOTE:** Please create a new proxy object whenever you change proxy method, as this can lead to unexpected behavior.

 ## Setting up environment for Luminati and/or Testing